 Our program uses archaeological inquiry to foster understanding of past and present cultures, improve science education, and enhance citizenship education to help preserve our archaeological legacy.
 We offer virtual connections, outreach programs at your location, and field trips to the Center that support current NGSS and HSS content standards.

-- Live All About Archaeology presentation with student Q&A
+Live presentation with student Q&A

-More details will be posted soon.
-In the meantime, check-out Dr. Arty Fax’s Archy Facts blog for kids, introducing them to the wonderful world of archaeology!
+Check-out Dr. Arty Fax’s Archy Facts blog for kids, introducing them to the wonderful world of archaeology!

 Amazingly knowledgeable staff.
 Fun experience for our students.
 Thank you! – Lilly Wageman